chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ### Projects

-Projects are used to group and permission Chef Automate resources as well as ingested data, specifically Compliance reports, Chef Server events, and Infrastructure nodes.
+Projects are used to group and permission Chef Automate resources as well as ingested data, specifically Compliance reports, Chef Infra Server events, and Infrastructure nodes.

 Projects can be managed via the Projects list under the **Settings** tab and consist of an ID, a name, and a collection of ingest rules.
 Project ingest rules are lists of conditions used only when
 [assigning ingested resources to projects]({{< relref "iam-v2-guide.md#assigning-ingested-resources-to-projects" >}}),